MillionConcepts/ahfe/README.txt

 Processed data is in the /data collection.

-For verification, error correction, and extensibility purposes, we have included code in document_source that should reproduce the data collection.
-(This code is stored in Github and included here as a convenience for users.)
-Running hfe_cleaner.py in /document_source should generate an identical tree named /document_source/data_local.
+The reduction code for this data is stored in a NASA-Planetary-Science repository on Github: https://github.com/NASA-Planetary-Science/ahfe_scripts.
+We have copied it in this bundle for the convenience of users who might wish to verify, correct errors in, or extend the functionality of these data sets.
+Running hfe_cleaner.py in /document_source should generate a tree named /document_source/data_local that contains identical versions of all data in the /data collection.
 Dependencies beyond the Python 3 standard library are astropy, pandas, and numpy.
 The Anaconda distribution is recommended.

 ## sources